mapbox/react-colorpickr/README.md

 If `reset` is provided as a property with a value of `true` a reset button is added that when pressed, reverts back to the original color when the colorpicker is initialized on the page.

-### Additional props: `onCancel`

-If `onChancel` as a property is passed to Colorpickr, a reset button is added to the interface that calls a function specified in your own code.

 ### Developing